 GROW is a community-based organisation that has helped thousands of Australians with their recovery from mental ill-health through a unique program of mutual support and personal development.

 Established in Sydney in 1957, the founders were drawn together by their first-hand experience of mental ill-health.
-The wisdom they gained in helping each other to overcome life’s challenges and move toward recovery was carefully recorded and this forms the basis of the Grow Program.
+The wisdom they gained in helping each other overcome life’s challenges and move toward recovery, was carefully recorded and this forms the basis of the Grow Program.

 Dr Lesley van Schoubroeck – Grow Chair

 Lesley is well known in the mental health sector.
 Lesley was the inaugural Mental Health Commission in Queensland.
 She has also held the position of Mental Health Commissioner for the Mental Health Commission in Western Australia.

 John MacIsaac – Deputy Chair